awesomeWM/awesome/docs/09-options.md

 </table>

 This option only check if the file is a valid Lua script.
 It will not check if your custom logic makes sense.
-Even when this options says your config is fine, it does **NOT** mean it can load properly.
+Even when this option says your config is fine, it does **NOT** mean it can load properly.
 It only means it can be parsed and the interpreter can attempt to execute it.